 A show stopper was needed as customers entered the space to “Wow” them immediately.
 Here are the before & afters of the front desk and entry table area.

-More Himalayan salt is lite up in the front desk above (another project completed by one of the spa owners).
+More Himalayan salt is lit up in the front desk above.

 This live edge wood table, custom logo design and tower of salt lamps greet you as soon as you walk in the door.
 It really sets the mood!
 I have to admit my clients were very hands-on during the entire process and really had their “hand” in every design decision.